carugnom/training-day-rest-api/README.md

 {
   "news": {
     "headline": "This is a new headline",
-    "text":: "This is a new text ",
+    "text": "This is a new text ",
     "publication": "New York Times",
     "date": "2021-01-01 00:03:00+00",
     "tags": [